💱 Trade Calculator

 What crops should I plant during a Thunderstorm in Grow a Garden? +

 During a Thunderstorm, plant high base-value crops like Dragon Pepper, Candy Blossom, or Crystal Fruit.
 The Shocked mutation (100x) combined with Wet (2x) produces a mutation bracket of 101x before your variant is applied.
 With a Rainbow variant on top, a single Dragon Pepper can reach values in the thousands of Sheckles per kilogram.
 Have rare seeds in your inventory before the storm starts, because the event lasts only 3 to 5 minutes.
 Pair with a Lightning Rod to direct strikes toward your plots and guarantee the Shocked mutation on specific crops.
+Use the Mutation Calculator pre-filtered for Shocked to see exact Sheckle values for any crop.

 Does weather affect mutation stacking in Grow a Garden? +

 Yes.
 The final crop value formula is: Base Price times Weight times Variant Multiplier times the Environmental Bracket.
 The Environmental Bracket equals 1 plus the sum of all active environmental mutation multipliers minus the number of those mutations.
 A Thunderstorm applying Shocked (100x) and Wet (2x) gives a bracket of 1 plus 102 minus 2 equals 101.
 Multiple weather events overlapping can stack additional mutations into the same bracket, making overlap windows extremely valuable.
+For a deeper explanation of what each mutation does to your final value, read what mutations actually do in Grow a Garden.

 How often does each weather appear in Grow a Garden? +

 Rain is the most common weather event and appears approximately every 20 minutes.
 Night, Blood Moon, and Meteor Shower were made permanent recurring events every 4 hours as part of the Bizzy Bees update.
 Blood Moon has a 33 percent chance of replacing any Night event.
 Thunderstorm and Rainbow are less frequent than Rain.
 Aurora Borealis, Crystal Beams, Solar Eclipse, and Tornado are rare standard weather events that appear infrequently without a fixed timer.
 Admin weather events are triggered manually by game developers during special sessions.
+For a live countdown of scheduled GAG2 events, open the Grow a Garden 2 Event Tracker.

 How do I get the Frostspike Seed in Grow a Garden? +

 The Frostspike Seed only drops during Thunderstorm weather events.
 It has a low drop rate and spawns near garden plots.
 Thunderstorms last 3 to 5 minutes, so keep your garden area visible and check the ground around your plots frequently during the event.
 There is no item or gear that directly increases the Frostspike Seed drop rate.
 Your best strategy is to be in an active server with multiple players to increase the number of Thunderstorm events you encounter over time.
+The full drop mechanics are documented in the complete weather events guide.

 Can weather mutations overlap in Grow a Garden? +